lumeland/lume.land/plugins/modules.md

 ## Description

 Lume is built on top of Deno so it has native support for JavaScript and TypeScript modules.
-This plugin allows to use Javascript and Typescript to create pages, layouts and data files.
+This plugin allows to use JavaScript and TypeScript to create pages, layouts and data files.

 ## Configuration